-The feminization of migration is less about the gender proportions of migration, female participation has been above 45% for decades and is just over 48% today.
-The difference is that most if not nearly all women migrants are economically active.
-They often migrate on their own rather than as dependents.
+The feminization of migration is less about the gender proportions of migration.
+Female participation has been above 45% for decades and is nearly 49% today12.
+The difference is that today most if not nearly all women migrants are economically active.
+They often migrate on their own rather than as dependants.
 This is generally true in all regions.